sathley/Data-Visualization/Assignment 01/README.md

 This is the simplest visualization technique applied to the dataset.The values are plotted on a grid and the size of a point is the FA value observed at that region in the brain.

 This visualization instantly depicts the density and structure of the brain tissue.
-There is clear defininiton showing the cerebrum and corpus callosum.
+There is clear defininiton showing the `cerebrum` and `corpus callosum`.

 The legend shows a gradient of FA values ranging from 0 to 1.